JeremieOchin/FOOTPASS/README.md

 Once the dataset is placed in the proper folders and the environments are properly configured, you can start training the models :
 - TAAD : just run the train_TAAD_Baseline.py file : python train_TAAD_Baseline.py - Check the code to see the options.
 - TAAD+GNN : python train_GNN.py - Check the code to see the options.
-- TAAD+DST : the Denoising Sequence Transduction model learns how to post-process long sequences of "noisy" predictions from the TAAD model using tactical prior (see the paper to learn more about it ==> section "Citation").
+- TAAD+DST : the Denoising Sequence Transduction model learns how to post-process long sequences of "noisy" predictions from the TAAD model using "tactical priors" (see the paper to learn more about it ==> section "Citation").
 Therefore, before training it, you need to first train the TAAD baseline model and then make predictions with it over the whole training set.
-The line : python run_TAAD_on_matches.py does just that (check the code for the options : on which set to run it, where to store the predictions etc.).
+The line : python run_TAAD_on_matches.py does just that (check the file for the options : on which set to run it, where to store the predictions etc.).
 Then use NPpreds2HDF5.py to convert these stored raw predictions to HDF5 files used in the \utils\DST_dataset.py file (the Dataset class used by the Dataloader in the train_DST.py file).
+Then run python train_DST.py - Check the file for the options

 Format conversion :
 - Use NPpreds2JSON.py to convert stored raw predictions (Numpy array) as a JSON file, and performing a NMS.
 Check the code to see the options.
 - Use NPpreds2HDF5.py to convert stored raw predictions (Numpy array) from the TAAD baseline model to HDF5 file, for training the DST model.
 Check the file for options.

+Evaluation :
+- TAAD : you can use python run_TAAD_on_matches.py to run the trained model on the validation or test set, and then use NPpreds2JSON to produce the JSON files for evaluation.
+- TAAD + DST : you can use python run_DST_on_matches.py to run the trained TAAD+DST model on the validation or test set.
+It directly produce JSON files for evaluation.
+Finally, use evaluation.py --predictions_file xxxxx.json --ground_truth_file yyyyy.json to generate your metrics on the validation set (the results on the test set can be evaluated using the Codabench server ==> see section Access)

 ---